JamesG3/Leetcode/AAA(Note for this repository).md

 - 232.Implement Queue using Stacks: using 2 stack to implement Queue
 - 234.Palindrome Linked List: turn **1234321** to **1231234**, then compare two parts.
 - 114.Flatten Binary Tree to Linked List **(reverse pre-order traversal)**
+- 142.Linked List Cycle II(find where the cycle starts)

 ### Classify
 #### Tree